soldair/changes-feed-diff/README.md

     code: 'VNEQUAL' } ]
 ```

-this stores the previous version on disk inside the data directory so if your process crashes and the database does compaction these are as consistent as they can be.
+this stores the previous version on disk inside the data directory. we keep a number of versions so if your process crashes and the database does compaction these are as consistent as they can be.

 ```
 $ tree data